Arushharsh19/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING-BY-ARUSH/README.md

 ### 🔸 SoC Design and OpenLANE

+#### Introduction to all components of open-source digital asic design

 To design a digital ASIC, a few essential components and tools are needed right from the beginning:

 - **RTL Design**